FeDXL: Provable Federated Learning for Deep X-Risk Optimization: FeDXL for DXO

 where $h^{r-1}_{1,\zeta}\in\H^{r-1}_1$ is a randomly sampled prediction output in the previous round with $\zeta=(j',t', \z^{r-1}_{j', t', 1})$ representing a random variable including a client sample $j'$ and iteration sample $t'$ and the data sample $\z^{r-1}_{j', t', 1}$.
 Then we will update the local model parameter $\w^r_{i,k}$ by using a gradient estimator $ G^r_{i,k,1}+G^r_{i,k,2}$.

-We present the detailed steps of the proposed algorithm FedX1 in Algorithm~\ref{alg:fedx1}.
+We present the detailed steps of the proposed algorithm FeDXL1 in Algorithm~\ref{alg:FeDXL1}.
 Several remarks are following: (i) at every round, the algorithm needs to communicate both the model parameters $\w^r_{i,K}$ and the historical prediction outputs $\H^{r-1}_{i,1}$ and $\H^{r-1}_{i,2}$, where $\H^{r-1}_{i,*}$ is constructed by collecting all or sub-sampled computed predictions in the $(r-1)$-th round.
 The bottom line for constructing $\H^{r-1}_{i,*}$ is to ensure that $\H^{r-1}_{*}$ contains at least $K$ independently sampled predictions that are from the previous round on all machines such that the corresponding data samples involved in $\H^{r-1}_{*}$ can be used to approximate $\frac{1}{N}\sum_{i=1}^N\E_{\z\in\S^i_*}$ $K$ times.
-Hence, to keep the communication costs minimal, each client at least needs to sample $O(\lceil K/N\rceil )$ sampled predictions from all iterations $k=0, 1, \ldots, K-1$ and send them to the server for constructing $\H^{r-1}_{*}$, which is then broadcast to all clients for computing the lazy parts in the round $r$.
+Hence, to keep the communication costs minimal, each client at least needs to sample $O(\lceil K/N\rceil )$ sampled predictions from all iterations $k=0, 1, \ldots, K-1$ and send them to the server for constructing $\H^{r-1}_{*}$, which is then broadcast to all clients for computing the passive parts in the round $r$.
 As a result, the minimal communication costs per-round per-client is $O(d + Kd_o/N)$.
-Nevertheless, for simplicity in Algorithm~\ref{alg:fedx1} we simply put all historical predictions into $\H^{r-1}_{i,*}$.
+Nevertheless, for simplicity in Algorithm~\ref{alg:FeDXL1} we simply put all historical predictions into $\H^{r-1}_{i,*}$.

-Similar to all other FL algorithms, FedX1 does not require communicating the raw input data, hence protects the privacy of the data.
-However, compared with most FL algorithms for ERM, FedX1 for CPR has an additional communication overhead at least $O(d_oK/N)$ which depends on the dimensionality of prediction output $d_o$.
+Similar to all other FL algorithms, FeDXL1 does not require communicating the raw input data, hence protects the privacy of the data.
+However, compared with most FL algorithms for ERM, FeDXL1 for DXO has an additional communication overhead at least $O(d_oK/N)$ which depends on the dimensionality of prediction output $d_o$.
 For learning a high-dimensional model (e.g. deep neural network with $d\gg 1$) with score-based pairwise losses ($d_o=1$), the additional communication cost $O(K/N)$ could be marginal.
-For updating the buffer $\B_{i,1}$ and $\B_{i,2}$, we can simply flush the history and add the newly received $\mathcal R^{r-1}_{i,1}$ with random shuffling to $\B_{i,1}$ and add $\mathcal R^{r-1}_{i,2}$ with random shuffling to $\B_{i,2}$.
+For updating the buffer $\B_{i,1}$ and $\B_{i,2}$, we can simply flush the history and add the newly received $\mathcal R^{r-1}_{i,1}$ and $\mathcal R^{r-1}_{i,2}$ with random shuffling to $\B_{i,1}$ and $\B_{i,2}$, respectively.